 The assessment is mainly based on the grades of final or mid-term exams.
 Also, other assessment methods are used including seminar presentations, reports on special topics and laboratory reports, etc. Exam questions and homework are appropriate to the level and content of the course, and focusing on training the students on creativity, perfection and dedication, and giving them the spirit of scientific research and thinking.

 In the assessment of a completed course, a numerical scale 0-4 in whole numbers is used.

 In collaboration with Practical Training Center at the University.
-Each pure chemistry student is required to spend the sum of 45 working hours of practical training in schools, or 90 working hours of practical training in chemical industry and/or public sectors that involve chemical activities in Palestine and abroad.
+Each applied chemistry student is required to spend the sum of 90 working hours of practical training in chemical industry and/or public sectors that involve chemical activities in Palestine and abroad.
 The student should submit a detailed report to the Department after concluding the training.
-Moreover, the student should be prepared to give an oral presentation about the training activities once asked.
+Moreover, the student should be prepared to give oral presentation about the training activities once asked.
 Practical training can go in tandem with other semester study or in summer.

 This school offers programs in: